PotHix/pothix.github.com/content/post/compiling-atreus-firmware.md

 ---
-title: "Flashing a different firmware for Atreus keyboard"
+title: "Flashing a different firmware for the Atreus keyboard"
 date: 2018-10-22
-draft: true
+tags: ["english", "keyboards"]
 ---

 I just bought an Atreus keyboard and I'm now configuring my own firmware.

-To do that, I'm using `qmk_firmware`.
+To do that, I'm using the `qmk_firmware`.

 I'm adding a new file as a layout (link here) and I have to change `tmk_core/common/avr/bootloader.c` to be able to compile it: